Search

 However, this doesn’t necessarily indicate a negative user experience or poor content quality.
 Bounce rate does not take into account the relevance of the page to the user’s search query or their overall satisfaction with the content consumed.

-3. Analytics limitations and interpretation challenges
+👎 3.
+Analytics limitations and interpretation challenges

 For instance, some websites, such as blogs or news sites, may have a higher bounce rate due to users consuming a single article before leaving.
 However, this doesn’t necessarily indicate a negative experience or lack of engagement.

-⚖️ The verdict: FICTION
+The verdict: FACT 🐴

-“I think there’s a bit of misconception here that we’re looking at things like the analytics bounce rate when it comes to ranking websites, and that’s definitely not the case.”
+On the one hand, Google has repeatedly said that bounce rate does not directly influence page rankings.
+For example, a few years ago, it was mentioned that “I think there’s a bit of misconception here that we’re looking at things like the analytics bounce rate when it comes to ranking websites, and that’s definitely not the case.”

-3. Click-Through-Rate (CTR)
+Factor #3: Click-Through-Rate (CTR)

 CTR in SERPs refers to the percentage of users who click on a specific search result out of the total number of users who view that result.